The SSA22 HI Tomography Survey (SSA22-HIT). I. Data Set and Compiled Redshift Catalog: Summary figures for spectroscopically confirmed objects in SSA22-HIT

-\figsetgrpstart \figsetgrpnum{17.89} \figsetgrptitle{HIT-05079} \figsetplot{f17_89.eps} \figsetgrpnote{The complete figure set (199 images) is available in the on-line journal.
-Summary figures for every individual objects whose redshifts were confirmed by the SSA22-HIT survey.
+\figsetgrpstart \figsetgrpnum{17.89} \figsetgrptitle{HIT-05081} \figsetplot{f17_89.eps} \figsetgrpnote{Summary figure for HIT-05081.
 The first image of this figure set is an example with descriptions.
-There are six types of information in each figure: 1) basic information (e.g., R.A., Dec., and the redshift) of the given object, 2) one-dimensional spectra with a spectral template used to determine the spectroscopic redshift (Section~\ref{sec:zid_HIT}), 3) two-dimensional spectra, 4) multi-band images with the DEIMOS spectroscopic slit (cyan rectangle), 5) an observed SED with the best-fit template that was used in the target selection (Section~\ref{sec:target_selection}), and 6) sky position of the given object. } \figsetgrpend
+There are six types of information in each figure: 1) basic information (e.g., R.A., Dec., and the redshift) of the given object, 2) one-dimensional spectra with a spectral template used to determine the spectroscopic redshift (Section~\ref{sec:zid_HIT}), 3) two-dimensional spectra, 4) multiband images with the DEIMOS spectroscopic slit (cyan rectangle), 5) an observed SED with the best-fit template that was used in the target selection (Section~\ref{sec:target_selection}), and 6) sky position of the given object. } \figsetgrpend

-\figsetgrpstart \figsetgrpnum{17.90} \figsetgrptitle{HIT-05081} \figsetplot{f17_90.eps} \figsetgrpnote{The complete figure set (199 images) is available in the on-line journal.
-Summary figures for every individual objects whose redshifts were confirmed by the SSA22-HIT survey.
+\figsetgrpstart \figsetgrpnum{17.90} \figsetgrptitle{HIT-05091} \figsetplot{f17_90.eps} \figsetgrpnote{Summary figure for HIT-05091.
 The first image of this figure set is an example with descriptions.
-There are six types of information in each figure: 1) basic information (e.g., R.A., Dec., and the redshift) of the given object, 2) one-dimensional spectra with a spectral template used to determine the spectroscopic redshift (Section~\ref{sec:zid_HIT}), 3) two-dimensional spectra, 4) multi-band images with the DEIMOS spectroscopic slit (cyan rectangle), 5) an observed SED with the best-fit template that was used in the target selection (Section~\ref{sec:target_selection}), and 6) sky position of the given object. } \figsetgrpend
+There are six types of information in each figure: 1) basic information (e.g., R.A., Dec., and the redshift) of the given object, 2) one-dimensional spectra with a spectral template used to determine the spectroscopic redshift (Section~\ref{sec:zid_HIT}), 3) two-dimensional spectra, 4) multiband images with the DEIMOS spectroscopic slit (cyan rectangle), 5) an observed SED with the best-fit template that was used in the target selection (Section~\ref{sec:target_selection}), and 6) sky position of the given object. } \figsetgrpend